ngohoanglankhanh/FileTransfer/README.md

 # FileTransferArchitecture
-An implementation of a file transfer application with strong focus on the security architecture over an unstable network
+An implementation of a file transfer application with strong focus on the security architecture over an unsecure network